JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

     Uint64: [0x0000000000000000,0xffffffffffffffff]

 As you can see, the values returned by `typemin` and `typemax` are always of the given argument type.
-The above expression uses several features we have yet to introduce, including [for loops](../control-flow#Repeated+Evaluation:+Loops), [strings](../strings), and [string interpolation](../strings#Interpolation), but should be easy enough to understand for people coming from most mainstream programming languages.
+The above expression uses several features we have yet to introduce, including [for loops](../control-flow#Repeated+Evaluation:+Loops), [strings](../strings), and [string interpolation](../strings#Interpolation), but should be easy enough to understand for people with some programming experience.

 ## Floating-Point Numbers